What are the advantages of taking classes online?

 What if I have technical difficulties?

 The student help desk is available to address technical problems students may encounter with online classes.
 The web-based instruction system is compatible with PC and Macintosh computers, although the PC format is preferred.
-Mac users may experience some limited functions within the DMU student portal and may need to save documents and presentations in formats compatible with the current Microsoft Office Suite for the PC.
+Mac users may experience some limited functions within the DMU student Pulse and may need to save documents and presentations in formats compatible with the current Microsoft Office Suite for the PC.

 Do I have to know much technology to be successful?

 You don’t have to be a computer expert to enroll in online classes, but you should be comfortable using a computer and know how to use the Internet for coursework.
-Check out the complete list of technical requirements.
+Check out the complete list of technology requirements.

 What kind of computer do I need to take online classes?